georrge1994/polykek-schedule-app/README.md

 </div>

 # About project
 This application was developed specially for students and professors of St. Petersburg Polytechnic University.
-It provides quick access to schedule, group and department searches, campus navigation and also allows to make some notes.
-The project started in 2018, is maintained and regularly updated.
-This application is not the official application of the university, but has over 5 thousand users who use app almost every day.
+It provides quick access to schedule, group and department searches, campus navigation and also allows making some notes.
+The project was started in 2018, is maintained and regularly updated.
+This application is not the official application of the university, but has over 5 thousand users who use the app almost every day.

-## Arhitecture and main technologies
+## Architecture and main technologies
 + Kotlin
 + Coroutines
-+ Clear arhitecture (MVVM without databingins - just directly liveData)
++ Clear architecture (MVVM without dataBinding - just directly liveData)
 + Single activity app
-+ Multi-module-arhitecture with auto-clearing unused components from RAM (mechanism based on soft-references)
++ Multi-module-architecture with auto-clearing unused components from RAM (mechanism based on soft-references)
 + Unit tests for every each useCase, viewModel, repository + tests for room migrations and interceptors
-+ Optimized UI (no xml-inlfating for recycler view items - only native views)
++ Optimized UI (no xml-inflating for recycler view items - only native views)
 + Supports landscape mode
-+ kDoc for everything (used the own plugin for Android studio <a href="https://plugins.jetbrains.com/plugin/17719-advance-kotlin-documentation-generator">
++ kDoc for everything (used an own plugin for Android studio <a href="https://plugins.jetbrains.com/plugin/17719-advance-kotlin-documentation-generator">
 		<b>Advance Kotlin Documentation Generator</b>
 	</a>)
-+ Clear and careful coding (median size of fragments, usecases and viewmodels is 100 lines)
++ Clear and careful coding (median size of fragments, useCases and viewModels is 100 lines)
 + Obfuscation for prod-version

-## Used follow frameworks
+## Used the follow frameworks
 + Dagger
 + Room
 + Retrofit
 + Yandex-map-kit
 + Mockito
-+ Cicerone (powerfull framework for navigation.
-Very helpful for multi-module-arhitecture)
++ Cicerone (powerful framework for navigation.
+Very helpful for multi-module-architecture)
-+ Firebase messaging (used for Peter spirit ;) Time to time I send students some messages and congragulations)
++ Firebase messaging (used for Peter spirit ;) Time to time, I send students some messages and congratulations)
-+ Crashlytic
++ Crashlytics

 ## Demonstrating some features